kdboller/kdboller.github.io/_posts/2017-05-20-data-informed-rolling-forecast.markdown

 <p>
-Given the reality that we have 25+ sports and time is finite, one of my primary goals in building the bottoms-up financial model for each sport was to make the model’s dynamic and flexible; this facilitated limited, if any, rewiring of the model for each case, as we are able to flex the model based on different launch dates and the historical performances for each sport.</p>
+Given the reality that we have 25+ sports and time is finite, one of my primary goals in building the bottoms-up financial model for each sport was to make the model dynamic and flexible; this facilitated limited, if any, rewiring of the model for each case, as we are able to flex the model based on different launch dates and the historical performances for each sport.</p>

 <p>